Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Convergence rates for PDE-greedy algorithms

 \section{Convergence rates for PDE-greedy algorithms}

-This section serves as an amalgamation of the results from the previous sections: We apply the analysis of the PDE-$\beta$-greedy algorithms from Section \ref{sec:analysis_fgreedy} to concrete kernels and PDEs.
-By using estimates on the corresponding Kolmogorov widths from Section \ref{sec:analysis_kolm_width} we obtain convergence rates for PDE-greedy algorithms.
-Using the maximum principle for elliptic operators (see Eq.\ \eqref{eq:maximum_principle_elliptic_operators}) we can transfer the obtained convergence rates directly to convergence rates of the approximation of the true solution.
+This section serves as an amalgamation of the results from the previous sections: We apply the analysis of the PDE-$\beta$-greedy algorithms from \Cref{sec:analysis_fgreedy} to concrete kernels and PDEs.
+By using estimates on the corresponding Kolmogorov $n$-widths from \Cref{sec:analysis_kolm_width} we obtain convergence rates for PDE-greedy algorithms in terms of the error in the PDE functionals.
+Using the maximum principle for elliptic operators (see Eq.~ \eqref{eq:maximum_principle_elliptic_operators}) we can transfer the obtained convergence rates directly to convergence rates of the approximation of the true solution.

-We make use of the following assumptions, which especially give rise to a well-posed PDE: